 - Printing all of my past lecture materials & having them bound

-- Replacing the battery in our wireless doorbell
+- Replacing the battery in my wireless doorbell

 - Re-caulk the tub and repair a piece of trim by door